 Any cat food you choose should meet the Association of Animal Feed Control Officials (AAFCO) standards as a complete and balanced diet for your feline.
 In the wild, animal meat is the most significant part of the feline diet.
 Their diet should still be mainly animal meat, even in processed form.
-They consumed high amounts of protein, moderate amounts of fat, and a minimal amount of carbohydrates.
-Their prey provided adequate vitamins and minerals.
+They consume high amounts of protein, moderate amounts of fat, and minimal carbohydrates.

 Read the label no matter which type of food you choose, be it wet, dry, or fresh.
 Look for meat, meat by-products, or seafood among the first few ingredients.
 These ingredients suggest the food contains enough animal-source ingredients to supply essential amino acids and fatty acids without additional supplements.
 For cats prone to urinary tract issues, consider a low-magnesium wet food.

 Because this kitty is a mixed breed, the price of a kitten will often be much less than the cost of their purebred parent breeds.
 Although Abyssinians aren’t large, they are athletic and lithe.
 Be sure to err on the side of too large if your kittens’ Tabby parent is from a larger breed.
 You’ll need to budget for the upper range when you plan your kitten’s space and purchase cat trees or travel crates.